telerik/reporting-docs/using-reports-in-applications/export-and-configure/configure-the-report-engine/overview.md

 __.NET Core applications__  provide another way of storing configuration - a key-value JSON-based file named         __appSettings.json__ .
 For __.NET Core console applications__  both configuration types are supported,         but __appSettings.json__  has precedence over __app.config__ .         __ASP.NET Core applications__  no longer use *web.config*  so the configuration should be set to any of the supported          [key-value based files](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.2) .

->important For more information about configuring a .NET application, see            [Configuring Apps by using Configuration Files](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/) .
+> For more information about configuring a .NET application, see            [Configuring Apps by using Configuration Files](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/) .

 ## Telerik Reporting Configuration Layout